avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 * **Close** the programmer

 ## 5. Serial Port Setup
-* Launch the Serial Terminal application
+* Launch the Serial Terminal application (TeraTerm)
 * If using TeraTerm, it's recommended you enable `Local Echo` in the "Setup" -> "Terminal" menu, otherwise text input will not be visible.
 * Configure settings as shown below:
   * Port: (Select the COM port with the device)